Sprayer

 • An estimate of the coverage rate on the leaf and the volume/ha

-The final objective is to develop an application that will enable users to self-assess the quality of their application and provide recommendations on settings.
+The final objective is to develop an application enabling the user to self-assess the quality of application and to provide recommendations on settings.

 Contact our expert